wp-plugins/heyyou/readme.txt

 4. 4-Steps to adding posts to a page ([full image here](http://hey-you.ca/overview/posts-for-pages/))

 == Changelog ==

+= 1.1 =
+* June 5th, 2012
+* FIXED: whitespace issue to hopefully resolve "The plugin does not have a valid header" issue

 = 1.0 =
 * May 27th, 2012